ethereum/EIPs/EIPS/eip-draft_deposit_contract_snapshot_interface.md

 #### Why not Reconstruct the Tree from a Deposit in the Beacon Chain?

-In principal, a node could scan backwards through the chain starting from the weak subjectivity checkpoint to locate a suitable [`Deposit`](https://github.com/ethereum/consensus-specs/blob/v1.1.9/specs/phase0/beacon-chain.md#deposit), and then extract the rightmost branch of the tree from that.
+In principle, a node could scan backwards through the chain starting from the weak subjectivity checkpoint to locate a suitable [`Deposit`](https://github.com/ethereum/consensus-specs/blob/v1.1.9/specs/phase0/beacon-chain.md#deposit), and then extract the rightmost branch of the tree from that.
 The node would also need to extract the `eth1_block_hash` from which to start syncing new deposits from the `Eth1Data` in the corresponding `BeaconState`.
 This approach is less desirable for a few reasons:

 * More difficult to implement due to the edge cases involved in finding a suitable deposit to anchor to (the rightmost branch of the latest not-yet-included deposit is required)
 * This would make backfilling the blocks a requirement for reconstructing the deposit tree and therefore a requirement for block production